tanm-sys/forge-ec/CONTRIBUTING.md

 3. Create a new branch: `git checkout -b feature-name`
 4. Make your changes
 5. Run tests: `cargo test --workspace --all-features`
+   - Note that some tests are currently failing.
+This is expected in the current development state.
 6. Run clippy: `cargo clippy --workspace --all-features -- -D warnings`
 7. Format code: `cargo fmt --all`
 8. Commit your changes: `git commit -m "Description of changes"`